spmallick/learnopencv/Understanding-Multiple-Object-Tracking-using-DeepSORT/README.md

-# Code for "Understanding Multiple Object Tracking using DeepSORT"
+# Understanding Multiple Object Tracking using DeepSORT

-**This directory contains code for "Understanding Multiple Object Tracking using DeepSORT" Blogpost**
+**This directory contains code for the article "[Understanding Multiple Object Tracking using DeepSORT](https://learnopencv.com/understanding-multiple-object-tracking-using-deepsort/)**

+## Overview

 For more details refer to the blogpost: https://learnopencv.com/understanding-multiple-object-tracking-using-deepsort/